banner

 Power On & System Boot

-When the power is turned on, it starts loading the program (BootLoader) into RAM from a predetermined location (PC reads ROM) and begins execution.
+When the power is turned on, it will load the program (BootLoader) from a predetermined location (PC reads ROM) into RAM and begin execution.

 BootLoader